hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

 ![spark-csv-results.png](./images/spark-csv-results.png?raw=true)

-## Task 11: Create and Execute a Dataflow Job
+## Task 11: Create and Execute a Data Flow Job

-Now, with both applications running with success in your local Spark machine, you can deploy them into the **Oracle Cloud Dataflow** in your tenancy.
+Now, with both applications running with success in your local Spark machine, you can deploy them into the **Oracle Cloud Data Flow** in your tenancy.

 ### Upload the packages into Object Storage

-### Create a Dataflow Application
+### Create a   Application

 Select the Oracle Cloud main menu and go to **Analytics & AI** and **Data Flow**.
-Be sure to select your **analytics** compartment before create a Dataflow Application.
+Be sure to select your **analytics** compartment before create a Data Flow Application.

 Click on **Create application** button: